sameeksha-16/cryptonite_taskphase_sameeksha/processes and jobs.md

 ```
 # STARTING BACKGROUND PROCESSES

+Here in this challenge we ran the /challenge/run command in the background aand then we followed the instructions to get the flag

 ```Connected!
 hacker@processes~starting-backgrounded-processes:~$ /challenge/run
 You've started me in the foreground!
 You must start me in the background (by appending '&' to the command) to get the flag! hacker@processes~starting-backgrounded-processes:~$ /challenge/run & [1] 102
 Yay, you started me in the background!
 Because of that, this text will probably overlap weirdly with the shell prompt, but you're used to that by now... hacker@processes~starting-backgrounded-processes:~$